Brady–Belichick era: 2003–04: Back-to-back Super Bowls

 Ahead of the 2003 season, Bill Belichick surprisingly released strong safety Lawyer Milloy in the offseason due to contract issues.
 As a replacement he signed hard-hitting enforcer Rodney Harrison, whose career appeared to be on the decline until that point.
 By the time Harrison retired in 2008, he held the NFL record for most sacks by a defensive back (30.5) and became the first defensive player to have 30 sacks and 30 interceptions; he also holds the Patriots' team record for postseason interceptions, with seven.

 The Patriots lost their season opener 31–0 to the Buffalo Bills, who had signed Milloy days earlier.
-It was the worst loss of the Brady/Belichick era.
+It was the worst loss of the Brady–Belichick era.
 What followed has been called one of the most successful two year stretches by a team in NFL history.
 The Patriots lost just three more games in 2003 and 2004 combined, culminating in back-to-back Super Bowl victories (Super Bowls XXXVIII over the Carolina Panthers and XXXIX over the Philadelphia Eagles).
 In 2004, they set the then-NFL record for consecutive victories, from Week 5, 2003 through Week 7, 2004.
-Through the 2022 season, the 2003–04 Patriots remain the last team to repeat as Super Bowl champions.
+Until the 2023 Kansas City Chiefs, the 2003–04 Patriots were the last team to repeat as Super Bowl champions.